IRC Community Supported Agriculture - CSA

-The IRC in San Diego’s popular Community Supported Agriculture (CSA) continues to bring you weekly deliveries of farm fresh, locally grown, healthy produce grown by refugee farmers eager to rebuild their lives in the US through the IRC’s Agripreneur Training Program (ATP).
+The IRC in San Diego’s popular CSA Produce Bag brings you weekly deliveries of local, sustainably-grown produce handpicked fresh for you by refugee farmers eager to rebuild their lives in the US through the IRC’s Agripreneur Training Program (ATP).
+(Bi-weekly option also available).

 What is a CSA?